nanoporetech/modkit/docs/src/intro_bedmethyl.md

 modkit pileup path/to/reads.bam output/path/pileup.bed --log-filepath pileup.log
 ```

 No reference sequence is required.
-A single file (described [below](#description-of-bedmethyl-output)) with base count summaries will be created.
-The final argument here specifies an optional log file output.
+A single file (described
+[below](#description-of-bedmethyl-output)) with base count summaries will be created.
+The
+final argument here specifies an optional log file output.

-The program performs best-practices filtering and manipulation of the raw data stored in the input file.
+The program performs best-practices filtering and manipulation of the raw data stored in
+the input file.
 For further details see [filtering modified-base calls](./filtering.md).

-For user convenience the counting process can be modulated using several additional transforms and filters.
-The most basic of these is to report only counts from reference CpG dinucleotides.
-This option requires a reference sequence in order to locate the CpGs in the reference:
+For user convenience, the counting process can be modulated using several additional
+transforms and filters.
+The most basic of these is to report only counts from reference
+CpG dinucleotides.
+This option requires a reference sequence in order to locate the CpGs
+in the reference:

 ```bash
 modkit pileup path/to/reads.bam output/path/pileup.bed --cpg --ref path/to/reference.fasta
 ```

-The program also contains a range of presets which combine several options for ease of use.
-The `traditional` preset,
+The program also contains preset which combine several options for ease of use.
+The
+`traditional` preset,

 ```bash
 modkit pileup path/to/reads.bam output/path/pileup.bed \